Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 /etc/polkit-default-privs.easy

-Authorization settings tailored towards single-user desktop systems where the administrator is also the only active interactive user.
+Authorization settings tailored towards single-user desktop systems where the administrator is also the active interactive user.
 It offers reduced security in favor of improved user experience.

 /etc/polkit-default-privs.standard